roman-neuhauser/Ansel-wiki/Importing-from-camera.md

 The rule of thumb is you will spend as much time trying to make GPhoto2 work than doing actual photography, which is not good for your credibility if you work for, with and in front of clients.
 The worst is you might have to troubleshoot again when updates come.
 Simply get a Windows box and buy a decent tethering soft with user support.

 I have personally paid 80$ for a Windows software to get a working tethering and it's worth every penny.
 I will not mislead people into thinking that GPhoto2 is anywhere near usable in general.
+Being open source is no excuse for not working, nobody gets paid on using open source.

 Not to mention, the main reason for doing tethering on the desktop is to better see the pictures on a larger screen.
 But the live view that GPhoto2 provides has the same resolution as the back screen of the camera anyway, so it's just bigger pixels. ¯\_(ツ)_/¯